 Equipment records are associated with a single accountable department within the Sunflower system.
-When equipment transfers from one department to another, the accountable department in the SFA record must be updated by a UPA in the Property Management Office.
+When equipment transfers from one department to another, the accountable department in the SFA record must be updated by a PPM in the Property Management Office.
 Once the transfer is complete, the DPA of the receiving department is responsible for updating the location and custodian as needed.

 12. Maintaining Asset Location Information

 Maintaining accurate location information for capital assets is important for several reasons.
 The location of an asset has implications in the following areas: